patternfly/patternfly/UPGRADE-GUIDE.md

 - Update styling for better accessibility [(#2921)](https://github.com/patternfly/patternfly/pull/2921)

 Updated markup:
 - The only action that should go in `.pf-c-alert__action` is the close button.
-All other actions should be in a new element with the class `.pf-c-alert__action-group` that should be appended to `.pf-c-alert`.
+All other actions should be in a new element with the class `.pf-c-alert__action-group` appended to `.pf-c-alert`.

 Renamed variables:
 - `--pf-c-alert--grid-template-columns` to `--pf-c-alert--GridTemplateColumns`